 Marcelo moved to Rapa Nui in polynesia in 2013, living in the island for a year.
 After that experience he works making portraits as well shooting life routines of different ethnic groups through Chile, but along the time he has been extending that idea to other countries.
 In 2019 began the artistic project titled "My Window Time", a static camera recording a time lapses in a super wide angle from his studio window for a whole year.
 In 2020 his nanofilm "Karma" is part of the official selection in the "Berlin Flash Film Festival", the same year his short documentary "Linemen" gets the Silver Award in the "Spotlight Documentary Film Award" .
 In 2023 his photography "17 and a half monks" awarded an Honorable Mention in the 2023 edition of the International Photography Awards, this picture also obtained third place in the MPA, being published in the Monochrome Book in its 2024 version.

-In 2025 "Alwe", a short documentary film about the syncretism of the Mapuche funerary rite and the origins of the territorial conflict in Chile, was a finalist at the World Culture Film Festival in Los Angeles, California.
+In 2025 "Alwe", a short documentary film about the syncretism of the Mapuche funerary rite and the origins of the territorial conflict in Chile, was a finalist at the World Culture Film Festival in Los Angeles, California and also in the Indigenous Culture Film Festival (Denizli, Turkey).